Paul & Chase

 Despite being no longer in use, the GAMA cruise missile silos at Greenham Common are still surrounded by three rings of steel fencing.
 Behind them the 'Scheduled Ancient Monument' still looks pretty forbidding though.
 Curious to know what plans English Heritage have for the site.
 I'm particularly looking forward to the 'Cold War Experience' (or some such enterprise), and the chance to part with a tenner for a look inside.
 Currently, however, the Greenham Common trust owns the area of the original base and have sensibly returned most of it to heathland and installed a memorial to the 1980's women's peace campaign.
 The trust also encouraged small businesses to settle in the old 'domestic' section of the site.

 You have read this article with the title 2009.
-You can bookmark this page URL http://talesofthefroggod.blogspot.com/2009/06/greenham-common-ancient-monument.html.
+You can bookmark this page URL https://talesofthefroggod.blogspot.com/2009/06/greenham-common-ancient-monument.html.
 Thanks!

 Airspace Models